imvignesh003/SpringBoot-AML/TO-DO.md

 - work_name -> work_title
 - Fix the capitalization issues
 - Move TO-DO list to GitHub Issues
+- Look through CS489 notes for project planning/tips
+  - Add these to your TO-DO list

 FRONT-END
 - Deploy your endpoint to NGROK(?), then do the FreeCodeCamp frontend deployment method